netmelody/ci-eye/README.md

 Downloads
 ---------
-The Ci-Eye executable JAR file can be downloaded from GitHub downloads.
+The Ci-Eye executable JAR file can be downloaded from GitHub [downloads].

 Source
 ------